openstack-archive/solum/doc/source/getting_started/index.rst

 Create your app
 ---------------

-Solum clones code from the user's public Git repository.
-Before you begin, push your code to a public Git repo.
+Solum clones code from the user's public Git repository or user's public/private GitHub repository.
+Before you begin, push your code to a Git repo.
 From within your devstack host, you can now run solum commands to build and deploy your application.

 2. To register an app with Solum, you will need to write a planfile to describe it.
 We provide an example planfile at :code:`examples/plans/ex1.yaml`